turingschool-examples/frontend-mod-1-prework/day_2/array_methods.md

 console.log(firstElement);
 // expected output: "Thom
 ```
-<h2>Lastly, the <strong>unshift</strong> method will add elements to the front of the array and return the new length of the array.</h2>
+Lastly, the unshift method will add elements to the front of the array and return the new length of the array.
 ```javascript
 const hobbits = ['Frodo', 'Sam'];